This week is International Coaching Week, so we thought it a wonderful opportunity to celebrate the benefits of being a coach.

 Flexibility to live and work where you want

 As coaching can be carried out over the telephone or with the use of Skype or FaceTime, actual geographical location is flexible.
 A coaching practice is portable and gives freedom in travel and work options.
 This model supports part-time working from home, or the opportunity to build a business up whilst continuing other employment.

 Training to become a coach can take as little as 6 – 9 months and it’s up to each individual to decide the pace of study.
 As a newly trained coach, it’s important to ‘coach while you learn and learn while you coach’.
 The majority of The Coaching Academy coaches start their own full-time businesses, whilst others work part-time.
 Others gain coaching training to enhance results within their current employment.

-So if you have been wondering whether coaching could be your next career, come along to our free 2 day introductory course.
+So if you have been wondering whether coaching could be your next career, come along to our Introduction to Life Coaching webinar - choose from available dates.
 You will experience coaching first hand and come away with some great insight to the coaching world.

 In the spirit of International Coaching Week, we would like to share one of our student’s experience of setting up her coaching business.
 Zara-Dee Hanny wanted to have a lasting impact on people’s lives, so she changed careers and trained to become a coach.
 You can read more about her story of training to become a life coach and setting up her business here.

 The Coaching Academy was established in 1999, and is now the world's largest coaching school.